Saint Cloud (album): Critical reception

+Saint Cloud was released at the onset of the COVID-19 pandemic in the U.S., which affected listeners and their interpretation of the album.
+Chris Riemenschneider, for Minneapolis' Star Tribune, called it "a perfect listening companion through a year and a half of lockdown, as comforting as it was exhilarating."

-Robert Christgau reviewed the album in his Substack-published "Consumer Guide" column in July 2020.
+Saint Cloud was received rapturously by music critics, who praised the album's sincerity and tone.
+Robert Christgau reviewed the album in his "Consumer Guide" column in July 2020.
 While suggesting that the "recovery songs" toward the album's end recount life experiences not relatable for the average listener, he applauded Crutchfield's performance through the opening series of "love/relationship/self-knowledge songs", with "her guitar parts echoing readymades so approximately and unaffectedly they sound fresh all over again, her soft voice so casual and personable and smart".